ayushhkrr/Subs-Manager/README.md

 ## 📧 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, email ayushhkrr@gmail.com or open an issue on GitHub.

----

-**Note**: This is a backend-only project.
-A frontend application is required to fully utilize all features.
-The API is designed to be consumed by a React, Vue, or any other frontend framework.